rudderlabs/rudderstack-docs/destinations/trengo.md

 **Caution:** For lodging your `track` events to trengo it is mandatory to add the `event` name in `Event Name` field.
 If the `event` name is not present, those particular `track` events will not flow through.

 {% endhint %}

+## Contact Us

+If you come across any issues while configuring Trengo with RudderStack, please feel free to [contact us](mailto:docs@rudderstack.com).
+You can also start a conversation on our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) channel; we will be happy to talk to you!